 Parents are kept informed about school activities, events and announcements on a regular basis and in various formats.
-Important information can be found on the school's website, school marquee, NAS Lemoore Airborne marquee, in teacher newsletters, and in the Akers monthly newsletter.
-School Messenger, an Internetbased telephone messaging system, is used to quickly forward important messages (in English and Spanish) from school staff to each student's home.
+Important information can be found on the school's website, school marquee, NAS Lemoore Airborne marquee, in teacher newsletters, in the Akers monthly newsletter, and the Lincoln Housing newsletter.
+School Messenger, an Internet-based telephone messaging system, is used to quickly forward important messages (in English and Spanish) from school staff to each student's home.
 When necessary, flyers are sent home with students for important announcements and reminders.
 Parents and teachers of Akers School strongly support e-mail as an effective and timely communications tool.